CHAUKIENLUONG/AWS-WorkShop/content/4-Customer-AI-Agent/_index.md

 **Lab Steps**

-1.Create an agent for Amazon Bedrock.
+1. Create an agent for Amazon Bedrock.
 2. Add action groups to the agent.
 3. Test the agent and view the trace information.